Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 - We make use of Convex as a global repository for libraries
 - You can deploy libraries in the same way as you deploy Actors - no special tools needed!
 - Libraries get all the same security and management guarantees as Actors
-- You can use library functionality to access Actors
+- You can use the library functionality to access Actors

 ### Using libraries